 Climate change exacerbates conditions to produce extreme heat days.
 Extreme heat is projected to increase in frequency and severity and have widespread effects on people and infrastructure.
 Extreme heat can result when heat collects in urban areas without the cooling qualities of parks, overhead tree canopies, and other vegetated areas.
 Heat collects in inland valleys, and in the arid valleys on the eastern side of the San Gabriel Mountains.
 The areas that already experience heat will continue to see rising temperatures.
 Populations, such as seniors, people living in poverty, those with chronic conditions, and outdoor workers are more susceptible to heat-related illnesses.
 In addition, energy infrastructure, and parks and open space, which are also critical for helping people cope with heat, are vulnerable to extreme heat.
-Temperatures are projected to rise 95th-percentile daily maximum temperatures.
+Temperatures are projected to rise 95th-percentile daily maximum temperatures-or the temperature threshold at which 95 percent of all days in a year have cooler maximum temperatures.

 Extreme heat is projected to increase in frequency, severity, and duration, with the largest increases occurring in the Santa Clarita and San Fernando Valleys.
-Seasonal temperatures can be most extreme in the northern areas of Los Angeles County, where 95th-percentile daily maximum temperatures of over 100 F are common during the summer months.
+Seasonal temperatures can be most extreme in the northern areas of Los Angeles County, where 95th-percentile daily maximum temperatures of over 100°F are common during the summer months.